HDSB-OT-Farid2021Q2-ICS3U/hangman-project-group-7/README.md

     5. If you do guess the word, the man doesn't get hanged, and you win.

-    6. If you wish to play again, follow the prompt given upon completion of the game.
+    6. If you wish to play again, please run the program again.